Aquatic Skills Framework - an introduction for swimming teachers30 March 2017

 Discipline or sport specific CPDs

-Here are some of our more commonly asked questions about the Aquatics Skills Framework.
+Here are some of our more commonly asked questions about the Aquatic Skills Framework.

 - ASA/UKCC Level 2 Teacher for Teaching Aquatics is qualified to lead and deliver aquatic sessions.

 - ASA/UKCC Level 1 Support Teacher for Teaching Aquatics is qualified to assist and support a class under the direction of a Level 2 Teacher.